Capital.com vs ATFX Comparison

 Which brokers offers more tradeable asset classes, Capital.com or ATFX?

-Capital.com offers a more diverse selection of investment options than ATFX allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Capital.com offers a more diverse selection of investment options than ATFX allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
 Looking at total tradeable symbols, Capital.com has 6000, compared to 150 from ATFX.

 Can I trade cryptocurrency with Capital.com or ATFX?